Case study: World's largest home based stroke rehabilitation trial shows family rehabilitation is ineffective

 - No difference in rehospitalisation between intervention and control group.
 (14-13%)

-The trial concluded task shifting as an attractive solution for health-care sustainability, with no further investment in new stroke rehabilitation services that shift tasks to family caregivers, unless new evidence emerges.
+The trial concluded task shifting as an unattractive solution for health-care sustainability, with no further investment in new stroke rehabilitation services that shift tasks to family caregivers, unless new evidence emerges.
 Hence more investment should be done in establishment of sophisticated stroke units and multidisciplinary rehabilitation centres.

 Who else was involved?